 Remote Connection Policy

 As more organizations increase network links between their employees to boost productivity, data breaches become more rampant.
 In most instances, an attacker takes over the session by blocking the remote user and using their credentials to access the Company’s network as if they were the remote host on a network.
 Mismanagement of remote users’ confidential may also lead to an exploitation of the system.
 Only authorized users should be granted direct access to an organization’s critical server, while others should be strictly in restricted mode through SSH utility or remote login.

 Firewall Rules Policy

 Every time a user connects to an insecure open network, they open access gates for potential attackers to infiltrate the system.
 In such cases, the use of firewalls at the connection point end may be necessary as they safeguard communication facilities and private networks.
 The following guidelines should come in handy while deploying a firewall to various segments of the network;

 - For dedicated server access, the server’s identity is hidden by employing a proxy firewall between the remote user and the dedicated server.

 - In case of traffic filtering based on destination and source port/IP address, then a packet-filtering firewall should be placed as it also increases the speed of transmission.

-- However, when transmission speed is not of importance, then the configuration of state table inspection may be appropriate as it validates the connection dynamically and forwards the packet.
+- However, when transmission speed is not important, then the configuration of state table inspection may be appropriate as it validates the connection dynamically and forwards the packet.

 - Where there is a need to provide extra security measures for an organization’s internal network, NAT should complement the firewall.

 - Finally, you can employ IP packet filtering if there is a need for a higher level of regulation other than preventing communication between an IP address and your server.